tnh/interviews/browser-app-deploy/README.md

 ### Workflow (CI) process requirements

 * developers want to be able to make changes quickly - and branch in a codebase and push to a branch and test
-* when code is 'merged to master', it should be deployed
+* The application is automatically deployed when code is merged to master